-Let’s star the exploration with a few components to ease the creation of a GUI.
+Let’s start the exploration with a few components to ease the creation of a GUI.

-Sometime, label may have a tendency to occupy more place than available.
-It becomes particularly true when you do not control the content of a label when an application is translated in other languages, with a more or less verbose way to express messages or concepts.
+Sometimes, labels may tend to occupy more space than is available.
+This becomes particularly true when you do not control the content of a label, such as when an application is translated into other languages, which may have more or less verbose ways of expressing messages or concepts.

-The SqueezeLabelMorph tries its best to contract a message in a given amount of character.
-It is part of the UI-Core.pck.st package, in a Workspace install it by executing the appropriate command:
+The SqueezeLabelMorph tries its best to contract a message into a given number of characters.
+It is part of the UI-Core.pck.st package.
+In a Workspace, install it by executing the appropriate command:

 Feature require: 'UI-Core'